neuroinformatics-unit/actions/README.md

       use-make: false
 ```
 The `use-make` input is optional and defaults to `false`.
 If set to `true`, the action will assume that the Sphinx documentation is built using `make` and will use the `./docs/build/html` directory as the publish directory.
 If set to `false`, it will use the `./docs/build/` directory instead.

+The `use-artifactci` input is optional and defaults to `false`.
+If set to `true`, the action will assume that the artifact was uploaded using [artifact.ci](https://www.artifact.ci/) and enable an additional step to move the contents of the artifact to the correct publish directory.

 ## Full Workflows
 * An example workflow, including linting, testing and release can be found at [example_test_and_deploy.yml](./example_test_and_deploy.yml).